 Exploring literature past and present

-Learn how we're uncovering the history and culture of societies through literary research
+Uncovering the history and culture of societies through literature

 At the Centre for Studies in Literature, we promote academic research and innovation, and a framework for research excellence in the area of literary studies and associated disciplines.